Lordstown students head to Iowa Caucus

 The students completed surveys to determine which candidate they prefer.

-During a politically decisive time like this, teachers feel this hands-on experience is important.
+During a politically-divisive time like this, teachers feel this hands-on experience is important.

 “The teachers do a great job of that in the classroom.
 All teachers try to express democracy as a verb.
 We want you to experience history and government so that is what we promote at the school,” Armstrong said.